 2022 Executive Award for Outstanding Service

 In alternate years, the CASCA Board has the honour to bestow the Executive Award for Outstanding Service “to an individual who has made sustained contributions in service that have strengthened the Canadian astronomical community and enhanced its impact regionally, nationally and/or internationally.”
-Dr. Greg Fahlman, of NRC Herzberg, is the recipient of the 2018 Executive Award.
+Dr. Michael Balogh, of the University of Waterloo, is the recipient of the 2020 Executive Award.